starranuk/dice-game/README.md

 Parents who want to encourage children to start understanding numbers through simple addition.

 ## Site Framework

-### Wire Frame
+**Colour list:**
+Main Background rgb(228, 212, 212);
+Main Font colour: #02172b
+Name and Answer box background colours: aqua with a red border.

+**Typography**

+Although I imported Google Fonts I have mainly used Arial

+**Images**

+ - Royalty free images from www.freeiconspng.com which were edited in to alter their colours in MS paintbrush. blank.png - this was used to clear the image cache in the browser when changing from a higher to a lower level.

+ - Bootstrap icons for dice buttons/levels and score icons.

+**Wire Frame**

+**Single Web page**
 ![Draft Web Page Design](https://starranuk.github.io/dice-game//assets/readme_files/main-wireframe.png)

+**Mobile Interpretation**
 ![Mobile Phone Draft Responsive Design ](https://starranuk.github.io/dice-game//assets/readme_files/mobile-wireframe.png)

-## Common Features
+## Features
-The site is a single page with the Header containing the branding, player scores, game reset button, player name field and the Footer containing game instructions.
+The site is a single page with the Header containing the branding, player scores, game instructions, game reset button, player name field and the Footer containing copyright and email address.

 **Responsive layout**

- - The sites responsive design retains the style and branding of the site as screen size change.
+ - The sites responsive design retains the style and branding of the site as screen sizes change.

 **Header**